-- 7 As students share their thoughts and views, record them on the board. - 8 Students refer to Writing paragraphs in Civics and Citizenship Model to write a paragraph describing the responsibilities of members of parliament to represent the community who elected them and why people should be informed when they vote.
+- 7 As students share their thoughts and views, record them on the board. - 8 Students refer to Writing paragraphs about law, society and political involvement Model to write a paragraph describing the responsibilities of members of parliament to represent the community who elected them and why people should be informed when they vote.